-There is also continuing Brexit concern.
-Yet those are less threatening due to UK PM Johnson's recent Northern Ireland proposals being accepted by EU leaders, and the pending UK election seems an even more constructive development.
-Yet as noted many times, this is a relative side show compared to the drags from the continued US-China tariffs.
+Yet as noted many times, this is a relative side show compared to the drags from the continued US-China negotiations.

 Future economic weakness has also been reinforced the relatively recent indications.
 Those include so much of the current economic data improving only slightly while still confirming previous downbeat projections.
-That even includes some of the previously strong US data.
+That even includes some of the previously strong US data outside of the last very strong US Employment report.